Bridges & Crowns

 All-porcelain crowns are a good choice for front teeth because they provide the best natural color match.
 Although suitable for people with metal allergies, they are not as strong as porcelain-fused-to-metal crowns.

 Porcelain-fused-to-metal crowns can be color matched to your adjacent teeth, making them a good choice for front and back parts of the mouth.
-The porcelain portion may chip and wear to opposing teeth occurs more with this crown type than with metal crowns.
+The porcelain portion may chip and wear more than a metal crown would.

 How many appointments does it take to get a crown made?

 Crowning generally involves two appointments with your Madison dentist.
 The first dental appointment involves shaping the tooth, taking impressions, and making a temporary crown.
 This is typically the longer of the two appointments.
-The second dental appointment ensures a proper fit, verifying a natural bite, and permanently cementing the crown on your tooth.
+The second dental appointment ensures a proper fit, verifies a natural bite, and permanently cements the crown on your tooth.
 It is typically the shorter of the two dental appointments.

 Your Madison, WI dentist says the list of problems could develop with a dental crown…

 - Discomfort/sensitivity – As the anesthesia wears off, your crowned tooth may be sensitive.
-Also, a crown that is too high on a tooth may cause pain or sensitivity when you bite down.
+A crown that is too high on a tooth may cause pain or sensitivity when you bite down.

 - Chipped crown – Porcelain crowns sometimes chip.
 Small chips are smoothed off or left as is.
 Extensive chips result in the crown needing to be replaced.